Updated: Apr 22

 Once you’ve made those sacrifices, don’t forget to track the payoff of those sacrifices.
-That is, have a specific goal in mind, a specific word count goal to reach each day or week.
+That is, have a specific word count goal to reach each day or week.
 Maybe you want to set a goal of how many hours you need to write each day or week.

 Guess what?
 You can set these goals as a MUST, but the earlier you meet those goals, the more time you’ll have to go out with the guys for a beer, join your significant other for a nice dinner, or host a dinner at your house.
 If you set a word count goal for the weekend, meet that goal as early as you can, and then you’ll have the time you want to yourself.
 At the end of the day, you have to prioritize your writing.
 Otherwise your novel will remain unfinished.